OSGeo/OSGeoLive-doc/overview/geonetwork_overview.rst

 *  Immediate search access to local and distributed geospatial catalogues
 * Up- and downloading of data, graphics, documents, pdf files and any other content type
 * An interactive Web Map Viewer to combine Web Map Services from distributed servers around the world
-* A randomly selected Featured Map
-* Recently updated entries, also accessible as RSS news feeds and as GeoRSS.
+* Recently updated entries are accessible as RSS news feeds and as GeoRSS.
 * Online editing of metadata with a powerful template system
 * Native support for ISO19115/ISO19119/ISO19139/ISO19110, FGDC and Dublin Core formatted metadata
 * Scheduled harvesting and synchronization of metadata between distributed catalogues (GeoNetwork, CSW, OGC WxS, Z39.50, WebDav, ArcSDE, Thredds)
 * Fine-grained access control
 * Group and user management
 * Multi-lingual user interface
+* A randomly selected Featured Map

 ..
 Writing Tip:
   Optional: A second screenshot can sometimes be added here